TYPES OF CYBER ATTACKS

 APT actors are less likely to attempt to attack a SMB, unless they have a very good reason to do so, and cybercriminals are more likely to need solvent victims who can pay a ransom.

-Let’s take a look at the different categories of attack, what they involve, the level of risk, and how to protect against them.
+Let’s take a look at the different categories of common attacks, what they involve, the level of risk, and how to protect against them.

 Phishing / Spearphishing / Quishing

-Sending a message containing a link, or providing a QR code, leading to a fraudulent site aimed at recovering identifiers or personal data.
+Sending an email containing a link, or providing a QR code, leading to a fraudulent site aimed at recovering identifiers or personal data.

-Risk level: endemic, depending on the attacker’s expected gain and the resources required to carry out the attack.
-Phishing is used on a massive scale by all types of attackers.
+Cybersecurity risk level: endemic, depending on the attacker’s expected gain and the resources required to carry out the attack.
+Phishing emails are used on a massive scale by all types of attackers.

-Office or PDF documents containing malicious code, macros or scripts that are executed when the file is opened or following a user action, or a document that exploits a software vulnerability in the e-reader.
+Office or PDF documents attached to an email containing malicious code, macros or scripts that are executed when the file is opened or following a user action, or a document that exploits a software vulnerability in the e-reader.

 - Tools for protection: antivirus, e-reader configuration (disable Macros globally, or block JavaScript in the PDF e-reader), awareness.

-Risk level: very high.
-It’s a very popular intrusion vector, despite the presence of countermeasures on most e-mail hosts.
-Every company has employees whose main task is to process files from unknown senders (invoices, CVs, complaints, etc.), making this type of attack particularly effective.
+Cybersecurity risk level: very high.
+It’s a very popular intrusion vector, despite the presence of countermeasures on most email hosts.
+Every company has employees whose main task is to process files from unknown senders (invoices, CVs, complaints, etc.), making this kind of threat particularly effective.

 Fake updates

-Messages or alerts encouraging the installation of fraudulent software updates, with the aim of infecting the user’s equipment.
+Messages or alerts encouraging the installation of fraudulent software updates to infect the user’s equipment.

 - Tools for protection: antivirus, awareness.